Guidelines & Procedures

 - The Grantee must approve all expense claims for those other than themselves.
 For such individuals, the affiliation with the Grantee's research group must be specified.
 If the traveller is a student, the travel claim must be signed by the Grantee.
 This authority cannot be delegated.

 - All expense claims for the Grantee and any visiting researchers must be approved by the Grantee's department head or dean.
 If a department head is submitting a claim as a Grantee, then the Dean must approve the claim.

 - For travel reimbursement, the purpose of the trip must be stated clearly and in detail.
 Single word explanations such as "research" or "conference" are not sufficient.
 Descriptors such as conference name, date and location, field trip to (location), meeting with research collaborator (with collaborator's name and institution, etc.) should be included.
-(Note: Provision to document this information has been provided on the Authority To Travel form.)
+(Note: Provision to document this information has been provided on the Travel Request)

-- The event schedule or materials with details and dates of the event or conference must be submitted to the approver of the claim (see Appendix C for examples).
+- The event schedule or materials with details and dates of the event or conference must be submitted with the Travel Request to the approver of the claim (see Appendix C for examples).